welchbj/bscan/README.md

 ## Companion Tools

 The main `bscan` program ships with two utility programs (`bscan-wordlists` and `bscan-shells`) to make your life a little easier when looking for wordlists and trying to open reverse shells.
+It should be noted that these companion tools are only available when installing via `pip`.

 `bscan-wordlists` is a program designed for finding wordlist files on Kali Linux.
 It searches a few default directories and allows for glob filename matching.
 Here's a simple example:
 ```sh